Deep Ad-hoc Beamforming: Introduction

 \item \textbf{Device synchronization.} Because the microphones are distributed in different positions and maybe also different devices, their output signals may have different time delay, clock rates, or adaptive gain controllers.
 Device synchronization aims to synchronize the signals from the microphones, so as to fascinate its following specific applications.

 \item \textbf{Task-driven multichannel signal processing.} It aims to maximize the performance of a specific task by, e.g., adapting a multichannel signal processing algorithm designed for a conventional array to an ad-hoc array.
-The tasks include speech enhancement, multi-talker speech separation, speech recognition, speaker recognition, etc. \end{itemize} However, current research on ad-hoc microphone arrays is still at the very beginning.
-For example, some work has focused on the channel selection problem in an ideal scenario where perfect noise estimation and voice activity detection is available \citep{zhang2018microphone}.
-Although some work has tried to jointly conduct noise estimation and channel selection, it has to make many assumptions and carry out advanced mathematical formulations, such as the bi-alternating direction method of multipliers for the distributed optimization of the $\ell_1$ regularized channel-selection objective \citep{o2016distributed}.
+The tasks include speech enhancement, multi-talker speech separation, speech recognition, speaker recognition, etc. \end{itemize} However, current research on ad-hoc microphone arrays is still at the beginning.
+For example, some work discussed a so called message passing problem between microphones where it assumes that the ground-truth noise spectrum is known \citep{heusdens2012distributed} or the steering vectors from speech sources to microphones are known \citep{zeng2014distributed}.
+Some work focused on the channel selection problem in an ideal scenario where perfect noise estimation and voice activity detection are available \citep{zhang2018microphone}.
+Although some work tried to jointly conduct noise estimation and channel selection by advanced mathematical formulations, it has to make many assumptions such as the ground-truth distances between microphones, ground-truth geometry of the array, and free-space signal transmission model without reverberation \citep{o2016distributed}.

 A possible explanation for the above difficulty is that an ad-hoc microphone array lacks so much important prior knowledge while contains so many interferences that we finally have little information about the array except the received signals in the extreme case.
-To overcome the difficulty, we may consider the way of putting enough prior knowledge to the array.
-Supervised deep learning, which learns prior knowledge by neural networks, provides us this opportunity as it did for the supervised speech separation with conventional microphone arrays \citep{wang2018supervised}.
+To overcome the difficulty, we may consider the way of learning the priors, parameters, or hidden variables of the array instead of making unrealistic assumptions.
+Supervised deep learning, which learns prior knowledge and parameters by neural networks, provides us this opportunity as it did for the supervised speech separation with the conventional microphone arrays \citep{wang2018supervised}.